EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 As well as using the HPC-CI metric as a tool to help quantify and reduce your emissions from HPC system use it can also be used to project the emissions from HPC system use from future or planned projects.
 Many funding bodies are starting to ask for emissions estimates as part of the submission process.
-Calculating HPC-CI values can help you provide these estimates.
+Calculating HPC-CI values can help you to provide these estimates.

 ::::::::::::::::::::::::::::::::::::::::::::::::::